FatimaMarq14/2143-OOP/Assignments/P02B/README.md

   - `name`: The players name or ID.
   - `score`: The players current score.
   - `dice_set`: A list or array of Dice objects that the player rolls.
-  - `player_board`: A 3x3 grid representing the players board for dice placement.
   - `player_stats`: Tracks players stats.

 - **Methods**: